Designer,

 (Idrees Rasouli)

-Hi, I’m Idrees — a creative leader and strategic change-maker.
-I’m enabler of creative practice and pedagogy, partnerships and research that break boundaries between higher education, business, and society, with deep knowledge and experience in growing initial pilots into mature scaled systems.
+Dr. Idrees Rasouli [BA (Hons).
+MSc (ICL).
+MA (RCA).
+PhD (RCA).
+PGCert.
+SFHEA.
+FRSA.
+AoU] is a design leader and strategic change-maker.
+He is an enabler of creative practice and pedagogy, knowledge exchange partnerships and collaborative research that break boundaries between higher education, business, and society, with deep knowledge and experience in growing initial pilots into mature scaled systems.

-I’m enabler of creative practice and pedagogy, partnerships and research that break boundaries between higher education, business, and society through inter/multi/trans-disciplinary approaches to deliver mission-led and future-facing educational offer and make a meaningful impact in the socio-cultural system and socio-economic fabric of local and global communities.
+I am an enabler of creative practice and pedagogy, knowledge exchange partnerships and collaborative research, with a track record of grant capture and practice-based outputs that explore systemic issues beyond the realm of design and cross boundaries between higher education, business, and society through multi / transdisciplinary approaches to deliver mission-led and future-facing outcomes, drive policy, and have a meaningful impact on the socio-cultural system and socio-economic fabric of local and global communities.

-Throughout my professional and academic career, I have consistently pushed boundaries in design education, research and practice, focusing on diversity and inclusivity within design and have won various design and research awards including: a Daiwa Foundation Award︎︎︎, a InnovationRCA Fellowship︎︎︎, a Dyson Foundation Award︎︎︎, a Wates Foundation Award︎︎︎, and a Core77 Award︎︎︎.
-I have been awared scholarhips for design research by Ravensbourne University London︎︎︎(2015-20) and Anglia Ruskin University︎︎︎(2021-23), and awarded a Senior Fellowship of the UK’s Higher Education Academy︎︎︎.
+Throughout my professional and academic career, I have consistently pushed boundaries in design education, research and practice, focusing on diversity, sustainability, and inclusivity within design and have won various design and research awards including: a Daiwa Foundation Award︎︎︎, a InnovationRCA Fellowship︎︎︎, a Dyson Foundation Award︎︎︎, a Wates Foundation Award︎︎︎, and a Core77 Award︎︎︎.
+I have been awarded scholarhips for design research by Ravensbourne University London︎︎︎(2015-20) and Anglia Ruskin University︎︎︎(2021-23) as well as a Dean’s Award for Leadership, and awarded a Senior Fellowship of the UK’s Higher Education Academy︎︎︎.

-Trained at the Royal College of Art︎︎︎ and Imperial College London︎︎︎ — I cultivated my design leadership skills through extensive practice, pedagogy, and collaboration with a number of world-famous architecture, innovation, design, engineering, and branding companies, such as the Office for Metropolitan Architecture︎︎︎, InnovationRCA︎︎︎, Ramboll︎︎︎, Fortune 500︎︎︎, and Fitch︎︎︎; with direct involvement in projects across a wide range of industries, including technology, automotive, energy, healthcare, transport, fashion, aviation, consumer goods, manufacturing, education, and construction throughout the UK, Europe, Asia and the Middle East.
+Trained at the Royal College of Art︎︎︎ and Imperial College London︎︎︎ — I cultivated my leadership skills through 15+ years of extensive practice, pedagogy, and collaboration with a number of world-famous architecture, innovation, design, engineering, and branding companies, such as the Office for Metropolitan Architecture︎︎︎, InnovationRCA︎︎︎, Ramboll︎︎︎, Fortune 500︎︎︎, and Fitch︎︎︎; with direct involvement in projects across a wide range of industries, including technology, automotive, energy, healthcare, transport, fashion, aviation, consumer goods, manufacturing, education, and construction throughout the UK, Europe, Asia and the Middle East.

 I have the ability to identify and understand the perspectives and needs of others and respond to those perspectives and needs from a place of care, dignity, and compassion.
 In so doing, I help people to become better leaders and mobilise their intelligence, creativity, and talent to adapt to the change that is happening.
 My style of leadership makes me a proponent of codesign, someone who brings everybody together to work across different fields, departments, and programmes to facilitate collaborations that allow for different approaches towards achieving a shared vision as well as collective and strategic objectives.

-Currently, I am Associate Professor (Art & Design) and Deputy Head of Cambridge School of Art (Education)︎︎︎ in the Faculty of Arts, Humanities and Social Sciences︎︎︎ at Anglia Ruskin University︎︎︎ where I lead the portfolio of Art & Design programmes with a particular focus on vertical and horizontal experiences and progression and new forms of multi-site and shared collaboration integrating practice-based research with teaching and knowledge exchange as well as evolving Art & Design’s relationship to the key local, national, and global challenges by rethinking the role of critical and contextual studies in an art school environment and the purpose of an art school in the 21st century.
+Currently, I am Associate Professor of Art & Design and Deputy Head of Cambridge School of Art (Education & Enterprise)︎︎︎ in the Faculty of Arts, Humanities, Education, and Social Sciences︎︎︎ at Anglia Ruskin University︎︎︎ where I provide academic leadership for Cambridge School of Art︎︎︎(CSA), and as the Chair of Art & Design, I oversee the strategic direction of Art & Design programmes, with a particular focus on vertical and horizontal experiences and progression and new forms of multi-site and shared collaboration integrating practice-based research with teaching and knowledge exchange, as well as evolving Art & Design’s relationship to the key local, national, and global challenges and the purpose of an art school in the 21st century.

-At CSA︎︎︎, I have been working with various teams to reposition the school, academic staff, and existing provision and make them future-facing, global and leading-edge.
-I lead on the planning and development of formal and informal offerings as well as new and exciting undergraduate and postgraduate courses (including a new postgraduate framework for art & design education that includes MA Human-Centred Design︎︎︎, MA Art, Health, and Wellbeing︎︎︎, and MA Interior Design Innovation︎︎︎) with a focus on extending the school’s Art & Design curriculum and portfolio, particularly around ethical, inclusive, and systemic practice and innovation; looking at how we can move beyond disciplinary boundaries towards interconnected, holistic, analytical, decolonial, and entrepreneurial approaches that enable positive contribution to society, health, and planet.
+At CSA︎︎︎, I take a leading role in embedding a culture of strategic societal engagement to foster confidence in Art & Design and have been working with various teams to reposition the school, academic staff, and existing research and academic provision and make them future-facing, global and leading-edge.
+I lead on the planning and development of formal and informal offerings as well as new and exciting undergraduate and postgraduate courses (including a new postgraduate framework for art & design education that includes MA Art, Health, and Wellbeing︎︎︎, MA Interior Design Innovation︎︎︎, and MA Human-Centred Design︎︎︎), with a focus on extending the school’s Art & Design curriculum and portfolio, particularly around ethical, inclusive, and systemic practice and innovation; looking at how we can move beyond disciplinary boundaries towards interconnected, holistic, analytical, decolonial, and entrepreneurial approaches that enable positive contribution to society, health, and planet.

-In academia, my strength is in being a key resource in the development, articulation, and delivery of policy and strategy for education, research & innovation, and operations, and my principal accountabilities have included; leadership & direction, strategic planning, quality management and assurance (learning, teaching, and assessment), internationalisation, student experience, wellbeing & outcomes, financial performance, workforce planning & recruitment, change management, professional and scholarly development of colleagues, effective management of school community, environment and resources, programme innovation & development, promotion of research & knowledge exchange, cross-school/faculty/university collaboration, professional compliance, and representation.
+To achieve outstanding results and strategic aims, my strength is in being a key resource in the development, articulation, and delivery of policy and strategy for education, research, and operations, and my principal accountabilities have included; academic leadership and strategic direction, quality management and assurance (learning, teaching, and assessment), research and knowledge exchange (global collaborations, external public engagement, and income generation) professional and scholarly development of colleagues, effective management of academic community, environment and resources, programme innovation and promotion, and delivering REF, TEF, and KEF targets linked to the improvement of institutional performance.

-︎My pedagogy focuses on pioneering new methods and strategic models for partnering public and private sector organisations, such as the Transport Research Laboratory︎︎︎, Greater London Authority︎︎︎, Ford Motors︎︎︎, and Ogilvy︎︎︎; with academia to co-create prototypes that respond to everyday and future needs; investigating through world-class ideas and concepts that define the future of urban environments, learning and experience, mobility and energy, transaction and trade, health and wellbeing, living and care, working and play.
+Additionally, I am interested in pioneering new models of knowledge exchange and student enterprise frameworks by partnering academia with public and private sector organisations (particularly science and technology), such as the Transport Research Laboratory︎︎︎, Greater London Authority︎︎︎Ford Motors︎︎︎, and Ogilvy︎︎︎; to conduct research and co-create world-class ideas and prototypes that define the future of cities and urban environments, learning and experience, mobility and energy, transaction and trade, health and wellbeing, living and care, work and play.

-My teaching focusses on encouraging an international and cross geo-cultural educational experience through multi-site and shared collaborative projects that challenges stereotypical approaches and methodologies to design education and practice by connecting the ostensibly unconnected, recognising the relationship and value of the local & the global as well as the importance of experimentation and the need to innovate for purpose.
+My pedagogy focuses on encouraging an international and cross geo-cultural educational experience through multi-site and shared collaborative projects that challenges stereotypical approaches and methodologies to design education and practice by connecting the ostensibly unconnected, recognising the relationship and value of the local & the global as well as the importance of experimentation and the need to innovate for purpose.

 PREVIOUS CLIENTS & COLLABORATORS